 IP filtering allows you to exclude certain IP ranges from showing up in your experiment results.
 This is also how you can exclude yourself or your company from experiment results.

-Optimizely Performance Edge and Optimizely Web filter IP addresses the same way, so all information contained in this article applies to experiments created with either version of Optimizely.
+Optimizely Performance Edge and Optimizely Web Experimentation filter IP addresses the same way, so all information contained in this article applies to experiments created with either version.

 IP Filtering will not prevent you from seeing an experiment; it will simply make sure to filter you and your actions out from the Results page.
 To exclude IP ranges from being included in experiments, see our article on IP Address Audience conditions.

 IP filtering is done at the project level, so if you have a staging server and a live page it might make sense to keep them in separate projects so that you don't have to keep turning IP filtering on and off.

 To access IP Filtering from the Home page, click Settings and then Advanced.
 In the field under Results Filtering, enter the IP(s) that you don't want to be counted in your experiment results.

 The IP filtering option lets you exclude as many IPs as necessary in a single line.
 Bear in mind that you should be using your public IP address.
 Also, keep in mind that Optimizely Web Experimentation and Optimizely Performance Edge's IP Filter has a max character limit of 1500.